-Trump Jr. Reportedly Got Head’s Up Clinton Info From Kremlin
+Trump Jr. Confirms He Was Told Clinton Info Was From Kremlin

-WASHINGTON (CN) – Donald Trump Jr. reportedly not only met with a Russian attorney to discuss potentially damaging information about Hillary Clinton, but was told in advance the intel came from Kremlin.
+WASHINGTON (CN) – Donald Trump Jr. on Tuesday released what he says is the entire email chain setting up his controversial meeting with a Russian lawyer at the height of the 2016 campaign, confirming he was told in advance the potentially damaging information she had to share about Hillary Clinton came directly from the Kremlin.

+“To everyone, in order to be totally transparent, I am releasing the entire email chain of my emails with Rob Goldstone about the meeting on June 9, 2016,” Trump wrote in a statement he posted to Twitter.
+“To put this in context, this occurred before the current Russian fever was in vogue.”

-The New York Times, quoting anonymous sources, says that disclosure was made in a email president’s son received from Rob Goldstone, the former British tabloid reported who brokered the meeting.
+Trump’s action came after the New York Times, quoting anonymous sources, said that disclosure was made in a email president’s son received from Rob Goldstone, the former British tabloid reporter who brokered the meeting.

+In a June 3 email, Goldstone tells Trump Jr. the the “Crown prosecutor of Russia” met with the father of the lawyer “and in their meeting offered to provide the Trump campaign with some official documents and information that would incriminate Hillary and her dealings with Russia and could be very useful to your father.”

+He added.
+“This is obviously very high level and sensitive information, but is part of Russia and it’s government’s support for Mr. Trump.”

 Goldstone, who now runs Oui 2, a public relations company, is said to have crossed paths with President Trump in 2013, when the elder Trump was holding the Miss Universe pageant in Moscow.